excaangga/tualang-api/README.md

-Certainly!
-Below is a `readme.md` file based on the provided code snippet:

----

 # AI Dungeon Master (DM) Server

 This Flask-based server acts as an AI Dungeon Master (DM) to guide users through their role-playing game (RPG) adventures.
 I use huggingchat API to access the LLM.
 As for the DM, it provides information about characters, settings, and encounters.
 Here's how it works: